 But keep in mind that some problems need to be fixed, not merely disclosed.
-A landlord who warns you about a hidden defect, such as a faulty heater, remains legally responsible if the heater makes your rental uninhabitable or unreasonably dangerous.
+A landlord who warns a tenant about a hidden defect, such as a faulty heater, remains legally responsible if the heater makes the rental uninhabitable or unreasonably dangerous.

 The consequences to landlords who fail to make disclosures vary tremendously.
 Some disclosure requirements that are imposed by statute contain their own penalty or consequence provisions, but many do not.
-When the statute does not specify consequences, general rules take over—tenants can sue for the damages they have suffered as a result of the nondisclosure.
-See Nolo’s Small Claims Court and Lawsuit section for advice on filing a lawsuit.
+When the statute does not specify consequences, general rules take over—tenants can sue (typically in small claims court) for the damages they have suffered as a result of the nondisclosure

 Lawmakers know that when the only consequence for noncompliance is a tenant lawsuit, many landlords will take their chances that few tenants will sue—in other words, compliance will be low.
 So many disclosure laws have built-in penalties, which won’t require much of an effort for tenants to enforce.
 Consequences for landlord nondisclosure range from monetary penalties to various unique results.
 Contrary to many tenants’ beliefs, tenants are not usually entitled to consider the lease null and void.